Seeed-Studio/node-red-contrib-ml/README.md

 https://user-images.githubusercontent.com/20147381/170643573-2a2d70c2-7e0b-430b-b66c-ee56ade3116f.mp4

-**Note:** Here the pre-loaded AI model is trained using the [COCO dataset](https://cocodataset.org/#home) and you can detect 80 different objects.

 ## Learn more

-For a more detailed step-by-step guide on using Node-RED for Edge AI Vision, please refer to [this wiki](https://wiki.seeedstudio.com/No-code-Edge-AI-Tool/).
+For a more detailed step-by-step guide on using Node-RED for Edge AI Vision, Please pay attention to this software.